 Deionised water is obtained through the use ion-exchange resins.
 These resins exchange hydrogen ion and hydroxide ion for dissolved minerals, which then recombine to form water.

 The process involves the removal of mineral ions such as cations like sodium, calcium, iron and copper, and anions like chloride and sulphate.
 However, deionisation does not significantly remove uncharged organic molecules or bacteria.

 It is a cheaper way of producing pure water but could not produce water with the same purity and consistency of distillation.
-Distilled water could be used for applications requiring demineralised water but not necessarily the other way round.
+Distilled water could be used for applications requiring demineralised water or deionised water but not necessarily the other way round.